Dual-Exhaust/qsbot/README.md

 A command line function that creates a sub-directory containing the qsbot examples in the current working directory.

 > Usage: qs_install_examples

+### makebot

+A command line function that generates code for you to start with.

+> Usage: makebot

+*Optional arguments*

+* -F  | --filename : The name of the file generated.
+If not specified, it will be 'basic_bot.py' by default.
+* -W  | --welcome  : The welcome message that your bot should send to new members.
+* -P  | --prefix   : The prefix that your bot should use, if not set it is '$' by default.
+* -Pr | --presence : The discord presence of your bot.

 ## qsbot.client